Scope: Prime Mover Free / Pro version

 The problem

-OK supposing you already exported a site using Prime Mover and you ended with a large package size?
-Package size is somewhat a relative figure.
-It varies from one user to another as it entirely depends on your upload speed connection.
+OK, supposing you already exported a site using Prime Mover and ended up with a large package size.
+Package size is somewhat of a relative figure.
+It varies from user to user as it depends entirely on your upload speed connection.

-Supposing your package size is 350 MB, this will appear large if your browser upload speed is only 64 kbps!
-As it takes so much time to upload this package.
+If your package size is 350 MB, it will appear large if your browser upload speed is only 64 kbps, as it takes a lot of time to upload this package.

-On the other hand, if you have a 1 GB package or even 3 GB but you have 100 MBPS fiber optic upload speed or even higher.
-The uploading experience is a piece of cake.
-But it’s a different story when the uploading this size on a 500 kbps slow DSL.
+On the other hand, if you have a 1 GB package or even 3 GB but you have a 500 MBPS upload speed or even higher, the uploading experience is a piece of cake.
+But it’s a different story when you upload this size on a 500 kbps slow DSL.

-So a large package size definition depends on upload connection speed.
-The longer it takes to upload, you could say you are dealing with a large package problem.
+So, the definition of a large package depends on the upload connection speed.
+The longer it takes to upload, the larger the package problem.

-Clue to this problem : The time to upload notice
+The clue to this problem: The time it takes to upload

 In this process, Prime Mover automatically computes the time to upload for which in this example it takes 284 minutes!
 This is almost 5 hours!
 This is because the upload connection speed of where that screenshot is taken is very slow.

-In cases like this, it is not advisable to proceed the upload via the default upload functionality of Prime Mover.
-It is because it will take long hours and lot of things can happen.
-Think about internet disconnection, browser lags, server errors, etc. Your browser cannot handle these things easily because these things can random.
+In cases like this, it is not advisable to proceed with the upload via Prime Mover’s default upload functionality.
+It will take long hours, and a lot of things can happen.
+Think about internet disconnection, browser lags, server errors, etc. Your browser cannot handle these things easily because they can be random.

-One reason of slow browser upload via Prime Mover is because we intentionally put delays to it in “between chunks“.
-For example a large upload is broken down into 10 MB chunks and after uploading each chunk, Prime Mover throttles (pause a bit) and then resume uploads.
+One reason browser uploads via Prime Mover are slow is that we intentionally delay them in “between chunks.”
+For example, a large upload is broken down into 10 MB chunks, and after uploading each chunk, Prime Mover throttles (pauses a bit) and then resumes uploads.

-The reason why this is done is to avoid a bigger problem – accidentally DOS (Denial of Service) attacks on the server or putting a bigger load on the server.
+This is done to avoid a bigger problem—accidentally launching DOS (Denial of Service) attacks on the server or putting a bigger load on the server.
 Throttling can help resolve this issue.

 Solution: Manually upload via FTP/SFTP/SCP/Cpanel File Manager

-The recommended strategy is to upload the WPRIME package to your target site Prime Mover export directory.
-You will need to use tools that does not depend on your browser or server limitations.
-These are your SFTP/FTP client, SCP (SSH copy), or your traditional cPanel File manager (or even Plesk manager in some servers).
+The recommended strategy is to upload the WPRIME package to your target site’s Prime Mover export directory.
+Using tools that do not depend on your browser or server limitations would be best.
+These are your SFTP/FTP client, SCP (SSH copy), or traditional cPanel File manager (or Plesk manager in some servers).

-cPanel file manager is straight forward and easy to use.
-If you don’t have cPanel, you can use SFTP (more secure than FTP).
-There are lot of free tools like Filezilla that support SFTP.
+cPanel file manager is straightforward to use.
+If you don’t have cPanel, you can use SFTP (which is more secure than FTP).
+There are a lot of free tools like Filezilla that support SFTP.

-If you a bit techie and knows SCP (command line SSH copy), this is so much better.
-It is because CLI uploading seems to be fastest to me.
-If you don’t have any of these tools, you can use FTP as the last resort.
-It is VERY strange for a hosting company to not offer any uploading solutions.
-FTP should be there at least.
+If you’re a bit techie and know SCP (command-line SSH copy), this is so much better.
+It is because CLI uploading seems to be the fastest to me.
+If you don’t have any of these tools, you can use FTP as a last resort.
+It is very strange for a hosting company not to offer any uploading solutions.
+FTP should be there, at least.

-The objective is to upload the package to Prime Mover export directory.
-Once uploaded, you can then restore within WordPress admin.
-Simple right!?
+The objective is to upload the package to the Prime Mover export directory.
+Once uploaded, you can restore it within WordPress admin.
+Simple, right?
 These are the steps.

 Step 1.
-Know your Prime Mover export directory path.
+Know your target site Prime Mover export directory path.

-• Once logged-in, go to Prime Mover -> Packages if it is a single site.
-If it is a multisite, go to Network Admin first then go to Prime Mover -> Packages.
+- Once logged in, go to Prime Mover -> Packages if it is a single site.
+If it is a multisite, go to Network Admin first, then to Prime Mover -> Packages.

-• If your target site is a single-site, this is how it looks like.
+- If your target site is a single site, this is what it looks like.

-The one enclosed in red box shows your target site Prime Mover export path. e.g.
+The one enclosed in the red box shows your target site Prime Mover export path. e.g.

 /home/emerson/sourcecode/testplatform/wp-content/uploads/prime-mover-export-files/1/

-If your target site is a multisite, things will be slightly bit different.
-You need to specify the subsite blog ID first then press enter key.
-It will then loads the subsite package management page.
-This is how it looks like:
+If your target site is a multisite, things will be slightly different.
+You need to specify the subsite blog ID first, then press enter key.
+It will then load the subsite package management page.
+This is what it looks like:

-If you have noticed, there is a blog ID field where you need to enter or select the blog ID of the subsite.
+If you have noticed, there is a blog ID field where you need to enter or select the subsite’s blog ID.
 This is required to load the correct package management page of the subsite.
 Each subsite should have its own export directory path and package management page.
-Make sure you load this one by providing correct blog ID.
+Make sure you load this one by providing the correct blog ID.

 Once it’s loaded, you should be able to retrieve the export directory path of this subsite.
 This is how it looks in this example: